Nall Museum & Gallery | 好色先生TV

 Bio and Artist Statement

-Portrait of Nall in his Fairhope studioNall, who was born in Troy, Alabama, in 1948, is a modern-day renaissance man who has created extraordinary works of art for 50 years.
-A multi-talented fine artist, he has traveled the world studying diverse cultures and exploring art, architecture and indigenous craft.
-Recent retrospective exhibitions of Nall鈥檚 work were exhibited at the Mobile Museum of Art, Mobile, Alabama, Miami Dade College, Miami, Florida, Menton Museum of Art, Menton, France, The Basilica of St. Francis in Assisi, the Museum of St. Augustine Pietrasanta, Italy, and The National Arts Club, New York City.
+Portrait of Nall in his Fairhope studioNALL (1948-2024), who was born in Troy, Alabama, was a modern-day renaissance man who created extraordinary works of art for over 50 years.
+A multi-talented fine artist, he traveled the world studying diverse cultures and exploring art, architecture and indigenous craft.
+Recent retrospective exhibitions of Nall's work were exhibited at the Mobile Museum of Art, Mobile, Alabama, Miami Dade College, Miami, Florida, Menton Museum of Art, Menton, France, The Basilica of St. Francis in Assisi, the Museum of St. Augustine Pietrasanta, Italy, and The National Arts Club, New York City.
 The artwork in the exhibitions includes finely detailed drawings, remarkable botanical paintings and prints, complex mosaics, graphite portraits encased in elaborate frames, intricate line engravings and masterful watercolors.
-Exhibitions of Nall鈥檚 work have circulated the globe.
+Exhibitions of Nall's work have circulated the globe.

-In addition to fine art, Nall鈥檚 work extends to the world of design as well.
-He has completed commissions in porcelain, Murano glassware and jewelry.
+In addition to fine art, Nall's work extended to the world of design as well.
+He completed commissions in porcelain, Murano glassware and jewelry.
 His artwork was also chosen for a series of official postage stamps for the Principality of Monaco.

-Nall鈥檚 designs also extend into the theatrical scene with his set and costumes for the Puccini Opera in Italy.
-His work reaches great proportions in his fifteen-foot-high white dove entitled 鈥淰iolata Pax鈥(Wounded Peace) which invites the viewer to reflect on opposing forces of peace and war in our society.
+Nall's designs also extended into the theatrical scene with his set and costumes for the Puccini Opera in Italy.
+His work reached great proportions in his fifteen-foot-high white dove entitled 鈥淰iolata Pax鈥 (Wounded Peace) which invites the viewer to reflect on opposing forces of peace and war in our society. 好色先生TV features a "Violata Pax" sculpture in the Daniel Foundation of Alabama Plaza, located behind the International Arts Center.
+Another installation can be found at the entrance of 好色先生TV's Rosa Parks Museum in Montgomery, Alabama.
 Nall created the NALL Foundation and the N.A.L.L.
-Art Association which helps educate artists, writers and musicians and instill within them a sober work ethic, while gaining experience as working artists.
+Art Association which helped educate artists, writers and musicians and instill within them a sober work ethic, while gaining experience as working artists.

 MossaNall Dialogues